kspalaiologos/aoc2023/README.md

 Problem 6:
 - Very easy compared to problem 5 in each langauge.
 C solution hardcodes inputs, since there's so little of them.

+Problem 7:
+- Missing APL.

+Problem 8:
+- So far there is only a Haskell solution.